beholdr/maska/docs/v3/options.md

 ```
 <!-- tabs:end -->

+!> Please note that `data-` attributes only accept strings, so if you need to set complex values such as functions (e.g. for hooks) you cannot use `data-maska-` attributes for that.

 ?> Examples on this page use vanilla version of Maska.
 The framework specific versions have the same options, but should be passed in a different way: for example, as a directive value.